cousi2344/cousi2344.github.io/index.md

     url: "/projects/enthusiasm"
 ---

-I am a senior at Michigan State University studying Computer Science with a cognate in Game Design and Development.
-My career interests include game and software development.
-Passionate about technology, games, books, and history.
+I am a senior at Michigan State University studying Computer Science with a minor in Game Design and Development.
+I love programming for games and am looking to turn my experiences as a student and hobbyist into a long-term career.
+I am passionate about games, technology, reading, and history.
 See my résumé [here](/assets/content/Jacob-Cousineau-Resume.pdf)!

 ## Projects
 {% include feature_row id="projects_row1" type="left" %}